kanan-kulkarni-702/kanank2/docs/installation_with_docker.md

-# How to install ScalarDL in your local environment with Docker
+# Docker environment setup before using ScalaarDL

 This document shows how to set up a local Docker environment to be used with ScalarDL [DockerCompose](https://docs.docker.com/compose/).